chipjarred/MacMenuBar/README.md

 A lot of menu item updating, especially enabling and disabling them, happens automatically via Cocoa's [Responder Chain](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/EventOverview/EventArchitecture/EventArchitecture.html#//apple_ref/doc/uid/10000060i-CH3-SW2), but that works based whether some object in the responder chain responds to the Objective-C selector associated with a given menu.
 That's the way Cocoa apps work in Swift too.
 That also still works  for selector based menus actions in `MacMenuBar` with SwiftUI, if the `AppKit` objects underlying your SwiftUI views respond to the appropriate selectors, but closure-based menu actions in `MacMenuBar`, such as the one we wrote in the previous example, require more explicit handling.

-Suppose we just want to disable the "Show Log" menu item once the log is shown, we can specify that behavior using the `afterAction` method, when gets the menu item itself passed in as its parameter:
+Suppose we just want to disable the "Show Log" menu item once the log is shown.
+We can specify that behavior using the `afterAction` method, which takes the menu item itself as its parameter:

 ```swift
             #if DEBUG